Lillard scores 61 and Blazers beat Warriors 129-124 in OT

-PORTLAND, Ore.
-(AP) — Damian Lillard set a franchise record with 61 points, including a career-best 11 3-pointers, and the short-handed Portland Trail Blazers outlasted the equally depleted Golden State Warriors 129-124 in overtime Monday night.
+Lillard topped his own franchise scoring high Monday night in the Trail Blazers’ 129-124 overtime victory against the Golden State Warriors.
+He also established a team best with 11 3-pointers.

+“I guess if somebody’s going to beat my record, it’s good to be me,” Lillard said.

-Lillard’s previous career high was 60 points earlier this season against Brooklyn.
-His 11 3-pointers were also a team record.
+The star guard’s previous career high was 60 points earlier this season against Brooklyn, which broke the club record at the time.
+His 61 points Monday were the most in the NBA this season.

+Lillard became the first player in NBA history with 60-plus points and 10-plus 3-pointers in a game, and just the sixth player with multiple 60-point games.
-It was the seventh regular-season game of Lillard’s career with more than 50 points.
-He also had 10 rebounds for his 10th double-double of the season.

-Hassan Whiteside added 17 points and 21 rebounds for the Blazers, who snapped a two-game skid.
+He also had 10 rebounds for his 10th double-double of the season, and he made all 16 of his free throws.
+Hassan Whiteside added 17 points and 21 rebounds for the Blazers (19-26), who snapped a two-game skid.

+“I’m excited about it, I’m happy about it, but I wish it counted for three wins instead of one,” Lillard said.

 The Blazers trailed by 12 in the third quarter but clawed back in the fourth.
-Lillard’s layup and free throw gave Portland a 110-109 lead with 2:26 left, but rookie Eric Paschall dunked to give the lead back to Golden State with less than a minute to go.
+Lillard’s layup and free throw gave Portland a 110-109 lead with 2:26 left, but rookie Eric Paschall dunked to put Golden State back in front with less than a minute to go.

-Alec Burks added a pair of free throws for the Warriors to extend the lead, but Lillard made a 3 tied it with 14.9 seconds left, and the game went to overtime.
+Alec Burks added a pair of free throws to extend Golden State’s lead, but Lillard’s 3-pointer tied it with 14.9 seconds left and the game went to overtime.

 Willie Cauley-Stein’s dunk put the Warriors up 121-115 in the extra period.
-Anfernee Simons hit a 3 to pull Portland closer before Lillard’s 3-pointer with less than a minute left tied it.
+Anfernee Simons hit a 3 to pull Portland closer before Lillard’s 3-pointer with less than a minute left tied it again.
 Gary Trent Jr.’s layup gave Portland the lead with 34.6 seconds to go.

 Burks’ 3-pointer briefly gave the Warriors back the lead, but Lillard and Whiteside each added a pair of free throws to seal it.
 The crowd stood and cheered as Lillard made the free throw that gave him the record.